atacker22dw/atacker22dw.github.io/teaching.md

 ## Current Courses [^1]

-1. **STOR 390: Machine Learning -- Ethics and Society**
+1. **STOR 155: Introduction to Data Models and Inference**
-   - *Description:* I developed this course to stand at the intersection of applied statistics and moral philosophy.
-It aims to tackle normative concerns that arise from our statistical methods such as algorithmic bias, data privacy, and methodological transparency.
+   - *Description:* A first course in statistical inference and regression
-   - *Semester:* Fall 2024
+   - *Semester:* Spring 2025

 ## Past Courses